Azure/azure-sdk-for-net/sdk/schemaregistry/Azure.Data.SchemaRegistry/samples/Sample02_Serialization.md

 ## Implementing `SchemaValidator`

 The `SchemaValidator` is an abstract class that must be implemented and passed into the `SchemaRegistryJsonSerializer` constructor.
 This allows you to choose the third-party JSON Schema package you would like to use to generate schemas from .NET types and validate .NET objects against JSON schemas.

 Implementing both `SchemaValidator.Validate` and `SchemaValidator.GenerateSchema` is required.
+Validation may be useful for your application since JSON deserialization is flexible.
+Deserializing on its own will not verify that a type matches a given schema, so implementing the validation method will be a much more reliable way to enforce schema adherance.

 The following is an outline of how an implemented `SchemaValidator` may look:
 ```C# Snippet:SampleSchemaRegistryJsonSchemaGeneratorImplementation